Lots and lots of insects in our yard. Here’s a good place to start for identification.

 I have always called this type of insect dragonflies, but reading up on them I found there are dragonflies and their close relatives, damselflies.
 While very similar, there are a few easy ways to tell the difference.
 Dragonflies have thicker bodies, eyes close together, and their wings are spread when resting.
 Damselflies are thinner, have eyes spread apart on either side of the head, and they fold their wings against their body when resting.

-Our pond was visited by a female, but they’re not blue so it took consulting with dragonfly expert Kathy Biggs to get her identified down to the species level.
-She spent the afternoon that I photographed her laying eggs under the floating plants in our pond.
+(Aeshna multicolor) – I think this is the large blue dragonfly we see in our yard.
+They never seem to land so I haven’t been able to photograph one yet.Our pond was visited by a female, but they’re not blue so it took consulting with dragonfly expert Kathy Biggs to get her identified down to the species level.
+The dragonfly spent the afternoon that I photographed her laying eggs under the floating plants in our pond.

 August 22, 2019 we had a number of dragonflies flitting around the yard, doing laps around the berry vines.
 I tried without success to photograph them as they were flying, but finally one took a breather and I was able to identify it as a female Blue-eyed Darner.
 Still trying to get a photo of the males, which give the species the name because they are blue.